schafeld/vue-app/README.md

 [Initialize a local Supabase project](https://supabase.com/docs/reference/cli/supabase-init)

+See [tutotisal](https://vueschool.io/lessons/use-supabase-cli-in-vue-js-and-connect-to-the-remote-project) for more details on how to connect.

 ## Environment variables

 Convention demands a `VITE_` prefix for environment variables that you want to expose to your _client_-side code too.